the4thdoctor/pg_chameleon/docs/configuration_file.rst

    :emphasize-lines: 18-26
    :linenos:

 * lock_timeout the max time in seconds that the target postgresql connections should wait for acquiring a lock.
-This parameter applies  to init_replica,refresh_schema and sync_tables.
+This parameter applies  to init_replica,refresh_schema and sync_tables when performing the relation's swap.
 * my_server_id the server id for the mysql replica. must be unique within the replica cluster
 * replica_batch_size the max number of rows that are pulled from the mysql replica before a write on the postgresql database is performed.
 See caveats in README for a complete explanation.
 * batch_retention the max retention for the replayed batches rows in t_replica_batch.
 The field accepts any valid interval accepted by PostgreSQL